MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-use-automated-data-capture-systems-adcs.md

 ## To enable Web Services for ADCS

 To use Automated Data Capture System, you must enable the ADCS web service.
-You must work with a Microsoft partner who can implement web service that can connect ADCS and specific handheld device.
-You can learn more about web service for ADCS by examining the codeunit 7714.
+You must work with a Microsoft partner who can implement a web service that can connect ADCS and a specific handheld device.
+You can learn more about the web service for ADCS by examining codeunit 7714.

 ## To set up a warehouse to use ADCS